eXist-db/node-exist/spec/examples/readme.md

 # node-exist Command Line Scripts

-- `exist-ls` list the contents of a collection in exist-db
+- `exist-ls` list the contents of a collection in eXist-db
-- `exist-tree` list the contents of a collection in exist-db as a tree
+- `exist-tree` list the contents of a collection in eXist-db as a tree
-- `exist-upload` upload a files and folders to a collection in exist-db
+- `exist-upload` upload a files and folders to a collection in eXist-db
-- `exist-install` upload and install a package into an existdb-instance
+- `exist-install` upload and install a package into eXist-db
-- `exist-exec` execute queries in an existdb-instance
+- `exist-exec` execute queries in an eXist-db

+**NOTE:** These scripts connect to a running eXist-db instance and XML-RPC has to be enabled.

+## connecting to your eXist-db instance

+The command line scripts allow you to connect to any instance that has XML-RPC enabaled.
+By default they will attempt to connect to a local development server with default passwords.

-The three command line script examples allow you to override the connection by setting environment variables prefixed with `EXISTDB`.
+Override any of the default connection parameters by setting environment variables prefixed with `EXISTDB`.
+In the following table you see a list of the parameters with their default values and a description.

 | variable name | default | description
 |----|----|----